 Q: Will the students use Accelerated Reader in middle school?
 A: Yes, Accelerated Reader is available toAvalon Middle students.
 It is notan integral part of the curriculum, but many books in the media center are part of the Accelerated Reader program.

 Q: What is the criteria for placement into advanced classes?
-A: We only have advanced math in grades 6 and 7 and Algebra 1 in 8th grade—the criteria to be placed in an advanced class is a level 4 or 5 on FCAT Math and a 78 or higher average in math the previous year.
+A: The criteria to be placed in an advanced class is a level 4 or 5 on FCAT Math and a 78 or higher average in math the previous year.

 Q: Are students required to dress out for physical education?
 A: Yes, students are required to dress out for physical education.
 They must wear white or gray shirts and black, blue, or gray shorts (appropriate school length).
 If students do not dress out, daily points are deducted and they will not be allowed to participate in that day's lesson.
 Students are required to dress out for security & sanitary reasons.